-Kuala Lumpur is the capital city of Malaysia and, therefore, holds much excitement for tourists and people traveling across Malaysia.
+Kuala Lumpur is the capital city of Malaysia and, therefore, holds much excitement for tourists and people traveling across Malaysia – one of the most beautiful places to visit in the world.

 Let us, over the next few paragraphs, try and find out about some important things that you are a must when you are visiting Kuala Lumpur.